josh-corneille/markdown-cv/index.md

 `2019-Present`

 - Maintained and configured client websites, working with Account Managers to implement custom requests within HTML/CSS, Javascript, and PHP
-  - Consulted with non-technical team members on implementing the requirements, giving technical insight into how features could be implemented, and if not, the limitations, as well as estimated turn around time
+  - Consulted with non-technical team members on implementing client requirements
 - Helped developers learn and use Git when the company switched from SVN
-  - Maintained the repositories, handling pull requests, reverting bad merges or helping resolve merge conflicts, and performing merges across multiple feature branches
+  - Maintained the repositories, handling pull requests, helping resolve merge conflicts, and performing merges across multiple feature branches
-- Took on the role of helping other developer's set up their local development environments in Vagrant
+- Took on the role of helping other developers set up their local development environments in Vagrant
   - Created and cleaned up outdated documentation
   - Helped new employees in resolving issues when setting up their environment
   - Worked with senior devs on streamlining the setup process and was responsible for getting the team up to date in the process along with subsequent updates